Ypertex/blog/content/articles/improving-changes-with-non-negotiables.md

 Fair point, so let's use "winning" as synonym to "being successful".
 To be *consistently* winning at work you need to know what rules define success so that you can repeatedly achieve it and—according to Simon Sinek—"stay in the game".

-## Know the Referee
+## Know the Referees

-Whether you work for an employer or for your clients, *they* will tell you *afterwards* if you were successful.
-They are the imperfect referee in your particular game at work.
-So in fact, there are no strict, clear and stable rules for success in the office.
+Unfortunately, there are no strict, clear and stable rules for success at work.
+But there are referees: Your boss or client will tell you how you did.

-There are plenty of approaches to minimize the risk of learning too late if you are on the right path and the risk of ultimately failing.
+In most cases, you will get feedback *afterwards*.
+There are plenty of approaches however to minimize the risk of learning too late if you are on the right track.
 Some methods try to take all the risk out by defining *upfront* as much in detail as possible.
 Others try to split the larger body of work in smaller parts and getting feedback *throughout*, not only at the end.

 Of course, these methods depend on a few fragile conditions: